cole-group/cole-group.github.io/_posts/2021-12-14-training-and-software.markdown

 [Linux Command Line for Beginners.][linux]
 Feel free to send me other linux tutorials that you find useful.

+[Getting started with Conda.][conda]
+Official tutorial for getting started with Conda environment and package management.
+See also the [pip][pip] Python package manager.

 [Deep Learning for Molecules and Materials.][ml]
 I'm only on Chapter 2 so far, but this looks like a really good online textbook by Andrew White, with code examples.

 [Papers for molecular design using deep learning.][aspirin-code] Collection of literature related to Generative AI and Deep Learning for molecular/drug design and molecular conformation generation.